The French Laundry Restaurant Review, Yountville

 Notice some herbs have French Laundry signs and descriptions.

-Scoring a Reservation
+Scoring a French Laundry Reservation

-It is a challenge to just get a reservation.
+It is a challenge to just get a French Laundry reservation.
 We spent the better part of a month trying to land one.
 The economy must be getting better!
 Here are some tips to help you land a reservation.

 Upstairs at The French Laundry